utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 Movies
 ```

 It listed the names of all the folders and files of the directory I'm in.
+This is similar to opening a folder browser on your computer and then opening your home folder and looking inside of it.

 ### Flags

 But sometimes, I want to know more information about the files, like their modification date.
-To do this, we introduce something called **flags**, which add nuance or detail to a command.
+To do this, we introduce something called **flags**, which add nuance or detail to a terminal command.
 They start with a dash, and you can pile them on, as I'll demonstrate.
 First, try this:

 `$ ls -l`